 Last summer, our industrial marketing agency Gorilla 76 turned ten years old, and over those ten years, the lessons we’ve derived from serving as the marketing partner to a multitude of manufacturing organizations have been immense.
 Recently, we’ve started to take a close look at our wins and losses, our ups and downs and everything we’ve gathered from it all.

-Our goal was boil our conclusions down into the absolute must haves of an industrial marketing and sales strategy.
+Our goal was to boil our conclusions down into the absolute must haves of an industrial marketing and sales strategy.
 What we found was that seven very specific core elements emerged.
 These are the pieces of the pie that we believe must be present, optimized and working in sync for an industrial sector B2B company to achieve significant and sustainable revenue growth through marketing and sales.
-They follow:

 Each of these individual elements serves a distinct purpose and requires its own unique sub-strategy within a manufacturing organization’s overarching industrial marketing and sales strategy.
-But the success of each also depends the success of the others.
+But the success of each also depends on the success of the others.
 While each core element can live alone, they’ll struggle to thrive without their counterparts.
 When all begin working in sync, your business development ecosystem will produce a much stronger and more tangible ROI than you may have imagined possible for your business.
-Let’s dive in.

 Core Element 1/7: Brand Positioning